fisa47/post-process/README.md

 ### Output

 - The output array has the same shape as the input tracer field: (time, layer, node).
-- Units are always µg/L.
+- Units are always µg/m³, converts to µg/L in the end.

-This ensures the sum of corrected concentrations matches the real-world mass released for each tracer at each timestep.
-This ensures the sum of corrected concentrations matches the real-world mass released for each tracer at each timestep.